FAQ

 How do I register?

 Registration is easy!
-Just click on the Register Now button that you’ll find on the upper right hand side of every page.
+Just click on the Register link that you’ll find on every page.
 Follow the steps to submit your information and payment.

 How does the Computer Room work?
 Should I bring my own computer?

 The computer room will be open throughout the conference for Minecraft, World of Warcraft and general internet gaming access.
-We can’t provide the computers, but tables and chairs and free Wi-Fi will be provided.
-Bring your own laptop, iPad or PC and join the fun!
+A bank of PCs, tables, chairs and free Wi-Fi will be provided.
+You can also bring your own laptop, iPad or PC and join the fun!
+Provided computer use is on a first come, first served basis.

 Can my teen attend without me?

 While LIFE is Good is primarily a family event, as unschoolers we definitely encourage and celebrate independence!
 Unschooling teens under age 18 who wish to attend without a parent or guardian may do so as long as you understand that they will be responsible for food and lodging during the weekend and believe that they are mature enough to handle themselves under these circumstances.
-A parent or legal guardian must complete a Release of Claim form when submitting the Independent Youth registration.
+A parent or legal guardian must complete a 2024 Independent Youth Release form when submitting the Independent Youth registration.

 Are scholarships available?

 Full and partial scholarships are available to cover the cost of the conference registration.
 It does not cover hotel or food costs.
-Applications must be submitted by March 15.
-No scholarships will be given after March 15.
-A $50 refundable fee will be charged when registering.
-If you are willing to help support the scholarship program, please go to the Scholarship Donation section of our Conference Store and select the amount you would like to contribute!
+Please submit an application to request a scholarship.
+A $50 fee will be charged when registering.
+Half of the registration fee ($25) will be refunded after completion of agreed upon volunteer hours.
+If you are willing to help support the scholarship program, please go to the Scholarship Donation in the sidebar and select the amount you would like to contribute!
 Thank you for your generosity!
 Scholarships are supported by donations and by the Raffle & Silent Auction.

 How does the Raffle & Silent Auction work and how can I donate an item?